Pokemon Go type chart: Strengths, weaknesses, resistance, vulnerability

 Pokemon Go battle definitions

-Pokemon Go type strength and weakness chart
+Pokemon Go type chart: Weaknesses and strengths chart

 Here is the full table showing what each Pokemon Go type is strong against, weak against, resistant to, and vulnerable to:

-|Type||Strong Against||Weak Against||Resistant To||Vulnerable To|
+|Type||Strong Against||Weak Against||Resistant To||Vulnerable to|

 Interestingly, Niantic opted to include no type immunities in Pokemon Go.
 For example, in the mainline games, ghost-types are immune to normal-type attacks – this isn’t the case in Pokemon Go.